Convection oven: Types of household air fryers

 This is a large, barrel-shaped air fryer used to cook whole turkeys and other large pieces of meat.
 It circulates air around the drum to cook the meat evenly.

+History

-Dutch engineer Fred van der Weij invented the air fryer in 2006, so that he could cook crispy food with little oil.
-Four years later, van der Weij took his invention to Philips, who launched the Airfryer in 2010.
+The air fryer was invented in 2006 by Dutch engineer Fred van der Weij.
+Four years after inventing it, van der Weij took his invention to Philips, who launched the Airfryer in 2010.
 Philips gave the name Rapid Air technology to the RUSH (Radiant and UpStream Heating) technology developed by APDS Development during the development of the Airfryer.
+The technique was patented as Rapid Air technology.

+The original Philips Airfryer used radiant heat from a heating element just above the food and convection heat from a strong hot air stream blown downwards over the food to the bottom, then deflected back upwards by the shaped bottom of the chamber, thus delivering heat from all sides using a relatively small volume of hot air forced to pass from the heater surface and over the food, with no idle air circulating as in a convection oven.